 The Canary Islands have become consolidated as a leading destination for European remote workers in just six months.
-To continue raising awareness and put the region on the global remote working map, we’ve launched an unprecedented action: “The best climate in the world wants remote worker”.
+To continue raising awareness and put the region on the global remote working map, we’ve launched an unprecedented action: “The office with the best climate in the world”.

 The number of remote workers arriving in the region has experienced a 10% monthly increase in the last six months thanks to a powerful promotional strategy we’ve developed, which has caught the attention of numerous Spanish and international media.
 The Islands have gained visibility, leading the conversation and discussion on specialist channels.